-Notice in the image above, that the optimal solution always has the highest score, regardless if the constraints are positive or negative.
+The image above illustrates that the optimal solution always has the highest score, regardless if the constraints are positive or negative.

 Most planning problems have only negative constraints and therefore have a negative score.
-In that case, the score is usually the sum of the weight of the negative constraints being broken, with a perfect score of 0.
-This explains why the score of a solution of 4 queens is the negative (and not the positive!) of the number of queen pairs which can attack each other.
+In that case, the score is the sum of the weight of the negative constraints being broken, with a perfect score of 0.
+This explains why the score of a solution of four queens is the negative of the number of queen pairs which can attack each other.